Twin Peaks: The Return’s James Marshall on Reviving ‘Just You’

 Did you ever think about what James did in the 25-year gap between the old and new Peaks?

 Kind of.
 David had already told me that James had a motorcycle accident, so he’s a little bit different now, but not much.
 And he’s different in ways that we’ll find out later.
 There was really little said.
 Life has been the way that it’s been.
 I just took my own life and equated it with James.
 What if I had stayed in New Jersey?
 What if I lived up in Washington state?
 That’s what would’ve happened in 25 years.
 It makes sense that he works at a hotel now.
 I have a lot of friends who work in hotels in the area where I grew up in New Jersey.
 I felt like James probably left for a long time, came back, left again for a really long time, came back after something happened to him physically, and then put his roots down again with his Uncle Ed.
-I didn’t do some Method acting-type thing, just a basic storyline of where the character’s been.
+I didn’t do some Method acting–type thing, just a basic story line of where the character’s been.

 What does it mean to you to be a part of this experience again?
 Did you ever imagine that Twin Peaks would return to TV?